ltatakis/ltatakis.github.io/about.md

 </p>

 <p>
-For three years, I worked in in the e-commerce team of Elsevier as a
+For three years, I worked in in the e-commerce team of Elsevier as a Software Engineer.
-<a href="https://www.elsevier.com/about/careers/technology-careers/lefteris-tatakis/">Software Engineer</a>.
 In September 2019, I made the move to <a href="https://www.vocovo.com/">VoCoVo</a>, as a Senior Software Engineer.
-As of August 2020 I have become the DevOps Tech Lead, were my first project was moving all the infrastructure from Digital Ocean to Azure with a team of two other developers.
+As of August 2020 I have become the DevOps Tech Lead, were my first project was moving all the infrastructure from Digital Ocean to Azure with a team of two other engineers.
 </p>

 <h2>Skills</h2>